Altinity/clickhouse-rpm-install/README.md

 ### Install dependencies
 Installation process requires `curl` in order to download packages.
-Also ClickHouse test package has some dependencies in EPEL, so `epel-release` has to be installed as well, in case you'd like to install ClicKhouse test package
+Also ClickHouse test package has some dependencies in EPEL, so `epel-release` has to be installed as well, in case you'd like to install ClickHouse test package.

 Ensure `curl` is installed on the system
 ```bash
 sudo yum install -y curl